• Skip to primary navigation

 Ghee 1.25 cups

-Ghee 2 tablespoon for greasing
+Ghee 2 tbsp for greasing

 A deep tray or a vessel with a flat bottom